subspace/subnomicon/docs/consensus/consensus/plotting.md

 ![RawSector](../../../src/Images/Raw_Sector.png)

-Once the farmer has obtained all 1,300 pieces for this sector from the network, they can create an encoded replica.
+Once the farmer has obtained all 1,000 pieces for this sector from the network, they can create an encoded replica.
 Only the piece’s historical data, the record part, is encoded.
-The commitment and witness included in a piece are saved separately in the sector metadata, as they will be needed later for farming.
+The KZG commitment and witness included in a piece are saved separately in the sector metadata, as they will be needed later for farming.

-Each record is encoded separately and sequentially.
 For each record, the Plotting algorithm performs the following steps:

+1. Erasure code (extend) the record data by interpolating a polynomial over chunks of the record.
-1. Derive a unique pseudorandom and verifiable *seed*.
+2. Derive a unique pseudorandom and verifiable *seed*.
-2. Based on this *seed*, generate a proof-of-space table using memory bandwidth resources set by the global protocol memory requirement parameter *k*.
-1. This memory-intensive computation prevents malicious farmers from creating replicas after the new block challenge is announced, making it more rational for them to store the replica rather than try to compute it on the fly every time.
+3. Based on this *seed*, generate a proof-of-space table using memory bandwidth resources set by the global protocol memory requirement parameter *k*.
+This memory-intensive computation prevents malicious farmers from creating replicas after the new block challenge is announced, making it more rational for them to store the replica rather than try to compute it on the fly every time.
-3. Given the PoS table for this record, the farmer must:
-    - Derive a starting index for lookup, which will also serve as the starting index for the extended (or erasure-coded) record.
-    - Query the table for enough ($2^{15}$) proof-of-space values to mask every chunk of the record.
+4. Given the PoS table for this record, the farmer must derive a starting index for lookup and query the table for enough ($2^{15}$) proof-of-space values to mask every chunk of the record.

 ![PoSLookup](../../../src/Images/PoS_Lookup.png)

-Challenging the PoS table for proofs

-1. Erasure code (extend) the record data by interpolating a polynomial over chunks of the record and evaluating it over the lookup indices for the PoS table from the previous step.
-2. Encode each extended record chunk by XOR-masking it with the corresponding proof-of-space value.
+5. Encode each extended record chunk by XOR-masking it with the corresponding proof-of-space value.

 ![PieceEncoding](../../../src/Images/Piece_Encoding.png)